eclipse-rdf4j/rdf4j-doc/site/content/news/performance-in-3.2.md

 The DynamicModel has a large effect on the transaction isolation overhead in the MemoryStore.
-Typical transaction isolation added roughly 100% overhead when adding data to the store, with the introduction of the DynamicModel this has been reduced to 25% as long as there are no queries that cause the DynamicModel to upgrade to a full LinkedHashModel.
+Typical transaction isolation added roughly 100% overhead when adding data to the store, with the introduction of the DynamicModel this has been reduced to 25% as long, as there are no queries that cause the DynamicModel to upgrade to a full LinkedHashModel.

-When compared to the latest 3.1 release, Refinements to how `connection.remove(...)` executes on the MemoryStore makes it 40% faster for bulk transactions (`IsolationLevels.NONE`) and up to 8x faster for higher transaction levels.
-These changes were already introduced to the NativeStore in 3.1.0 which at the time made `connection.remove(...)` approximately 14x faster when using IsolationLevels.NONE.
+When compared to the latest 3.1 release, refinements to how `connection.remove(...)` executes on the MemoryStore makes it 40% faster for bulk transactions (`IsolationLevels.NONE`) and up to 8 times faster for higher transaction levels.
+These changes were already introduced to the NativeStore in 3.1.0 which at the time made `connection.remove(...)` approximately 14 times faster when using IsolationLevels.NONE.

 NativeStore has received three upgrades in this release.
 Predictive reads, dynamic caching and lower IO for transactions.
 This gives us around a 15%